About the Event

-Please join Resources for the Future (RFF); the Energy Foundation; the University of California, Davis; and Next 10 for a timely discussion about the Clean Air Act, state-level climate policy across the United States, and insights from the experiences of California and the northeastern United States.
+Experts from Resources for the Future (RFF); the Energy Foundation; the University of California, Davis; and Next 10 discussed the Clean Air Act, state-level climate policy across the United States, and insights from the experiences of California and the northeastern United States.
 The agenda will include the following speakers:

 - Phil Sharp, President, RFF

 - Dallas Burtraw, Darius Gaskins Senior Fellow, RFF

 - Anthony Eggert, Executive Director, UC Davis Policy Institue for Energy, Environment, and the Economy

 - Jason Mark, Senior Vice President and Director of US Programs, Energy Foundation

 - Grant Cope, Deputy Secretary for Environmental Policy, California Environmental Protection Agency